MicrosoftDocs/fabric-docs/docs/real-time-analytics/realtime-analytics-tutorial.md

 > [!NOTE]
 > In this tutorial, we use Event Hubs to demonstrate the capabilities of Real-time Analytics in [!INCLUDE [product-name](../includes/product-name.md)].
 To allow for mass consumption of the event hub, this part will be replaced by a script by EOM February.

-In the following step, you'll create a data connection in your database.
-This connects a table in your database to your Event Hubs cloud connection.
-The connection allows you to use your event hub and stream data from the [Wide World Importers (WWI) sample database](/sql/samples/wide-world-importers-what-is) into the target table using a specified data mapping.
+In the following step, you create a data connection in your database.
+This data connection connects a table in your database to your Event Hubs cloud connection and allows you to use your event hub and stream data from the [Wide World Importers (WWI) sample database](/sql/samples/wide-world-importers-what-is) into the target table using a specified data mapping.

 1. On the menu bar, select the settings icon > **Manage connections and gateways**.